Can I boost my kids’ self-esteem and confidence by them practicing positive affirmations?

 - practicing just when a difficult situation presents (worry, anxiety, fear of failure)

 The importance of developing a positive sense of self during the childhood years can´t be emphasized enough.
-During childhood, kids develop their belief system.
+During childhood, kids develop their belief systems.
 And it will influence them throughout their lives.

 It is not a surprise then, that lots of people have turned to affirmations as one more strategy to help kids develop a positive sense of self.